How do I design my academic plan?

 You are required to take 6 credits of advisor approved elective.
 This is usually a course that will help develop and broaden a student’s skills.
 These do not have to be technical courses.
 The student needs to discuss the advisor approved elective with his academic advisor and get their approval.
 The advisor or the student needs to inform the Undergraduate Coordinator of their decision via email.
 No course below 1100 can be used as advisor approved elective.
-(See the Engineering Undergraduate Handbook for a more complete description.)
+(See the Engineering Undergraduate Handbook (PDF) for a more complete description.)

 Can an ROTC course count as an Advisor Approved Elective?

 Yes, you can use up to 6 credits of ROTC courses at or above the 3000 level.
 You would still need your advisor’s approval.

 Which courses can I use to fulfill my Technical Communication requirement?

 You can use ENGRC 3350, ENGRC 3500, BEE 4730, BEE 4890, ENGRD 2640 or MAE 4272.
 You can also arrange with the technical communication department to use your coop/internship to fulfill this requirement.

 How do I know which courses can count as liberal studies?